 Another common defense against a car accident suit is an expired statute of limitations.
 The statute of limitations is a deadline that must be adhered to for a plaintiff to have a valid claim to financial compensation.
 In New Mexico, the statute of limitations is three years for an injury claim and four years for property damage, in most cases.
 If the plaintiff files too late, this could bar him or her from recovery.

 An insurance company or defendant may also try to use other administrative errors as a defense to liability, such as paperwork or filing mistakes.
-The best way to counter defensive arguments that may arise during a car accident case is by hiring a car accident lawyer for representation during insurance negotiations or a personal injury lawsuit.
+The best way to counter defensive arguments that may arise during a car accident case is by hiring an Albuquerque car accident lawyer for representation during insurance negotiations or a personal injury lawsuit.